• 0

 Keeping Birds off Your Lawn Seed

-One important point to stress is in trying to keep birds off your lawn seed.
-This is because birds will eat your lawn seed and undo all of your lawn installation efforts!
+One important point to stress is the need to keep birds off your lawn seed.
+Birds will eat your lawn seed and undo all of your lawn installation efforts!

 The best way to do this is to crisscross the string about 3 inches off the ground just before watering the seed.
 Tie these to pegs on the outskirts of the seeded area, a matrix of string to stop the birds from easily landing.